Evolution of Massive Main-sequence Stars in Rapid Population Synthesis. I. Framework and Implementation: Method and theoretical framework

 \subsection{Convective core mass evolution}

 \citet{Shikauchi2024} introduce a semi-analytical model that describes the convective core mass evolution of massive stars that experience mass loss on the MS. Their model is based on 1D stellar evolution models from \textsc{Mesa} \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019}.
 They identify several universal relations, which are used to construct the analytical framework consisting of solving two coupled differential equations describing the evolution of central helium fraction and the convective core mass for an arbitrary mass-loss history.
+The models by \citet{Shikauchi2024} adopt a treatment of convective boundary mixing and overshooting that differs from the approach used in the stellar models of \citet{Pols1998}, which underlie the fitting formulae of \citet{Hurley2000}.
+The \citet{Shikauchi2024} models use a mixing-length parameter $\alpha_\mathrm{mlt} = 2$ and apply step overshooting with an overshoot parameter $\alpha_\mathrm{ov}=0.2$, extending the mixing region by a fixed fraction of the pressure scale height.
+In contrast, \citet{Pols1998} do not parametrize the overshooting length in units of the pressure scale height, but use an approach that is based on the stability criterion itself.
+These differences in the treatment of convective boundary mixing affect stellar radii, luminosities, and MS lifetimes, and therefore lead to differences between the resulting stellar tracks.

 The time evolution of the central helium abundance can be expressed as

 where $L$ and $M_c$ are the luminosity and convective core mass, and $Q_{\mathrm{CNO}}=6.019 \times 10^{18}$ erg $\mathrm{g}^{-1}$ is the energy released per unit mass by hydrogen fusion via the CNO cycle.